lost-egg/lost-egg.github.io/combat.md

 6. Whether the attack roll succeeds or fails:

-    1. Resolve counterattack effects declared in step 3.[^when-counterattacks] (If a counterattack explicitly resolves at a different time, do so then, but use the same guidelines here.)
+    1. Resolve counterattack effects declared in step 3.[^when-counterattacks] If a counterattack explicitly resolves at a different time, do so then, but use the same guidelines here.
+You can only make one counterattack in response to a single attack.[^one-counterattack]

         * If a Counterattack includes an attack, fully resolve that attack before continuing the resolution of this attack, but don't apply its effects yet.